eda-ricercatore/sardegna-scala/notes/scala-notes.md

 		express data as code, not just strings, since the code is in a higher-order data structure \cite[\S7.3, pp. 253]{Tate2010}.
 	- "[Use] macros to add features to [*Clojure*]" \cite[\S7.3, pp. 255]{Tate2010}.
++ Learning Curve \cite[\S7.5, pp. 267]{Tate2010}.
+	- "*Clojure* is rich, and the learning curve is oppressive.
+You need to have an extremely talented and experienced team to make *Lisp* work.
+Lazy sequences, functional programming, macro expansion, transactional memory, and the sophistication of the approaches are all powerful concepts that take time to master."